Accounting for Startups in 2026: Key Basics, Tools, and Best Practices

 1. Monitor Cash Flow Regularly

 Startups should track cash inflows and outflows on a weekly or monthly basis.
-Creating a cash flow statement helps identify potential shortfalls and plan accordingly.
+Creating a cash flow statement help identify potential shortfalls and plan accordingly.

 2. Reduce Unnecessary Expenses